SAGE AND BAY LEAF WARMING BROTH

 - Refrigeration: Store leftover broth in a glass container for up to 3 days.

-- Reheat Gently: Warm over low heat; do not boil again to preserve flavour.
+- Reheat Gently: Warm over low heat and do not boil again to preserve flavour.

-- Batch preparation: Scale up and store in the fridge for easy sips throughout the week.
+- Batch Preparation: Scale up and store in the refrigerator for easy sips throughout the week.

 - Freezing: Pour into ice cube trays for portioned doses, defrost gently and serve warm.